jmf6/Anonymoose/README.md

 src/Main.java: Main Application File - This file is the main program that is run

 pom.xml: Maven Project Object Model file that handles dependency version control.
 Responsible for managing the MongoDB drivers and gson plugin.

+Anonymoose Password Manager Installation Instructions.pdf - Guide for installing, compiling, and executing this program.

+Anonymoose Password Manager User Manual.pdf - Guide for running and managing the program.

+Final Project Report.pdf - Document reviewing the development process of this project, the expectations of the group, and future work to be done.